-See Section 4.2.3, "Restoring a Database" for an explanation of the important options used in a restore operation like --defaults-file, --datadir, --backup-image, and --backup-dir.
+See Section 4.2.4, "Restoring a Database" for an explanation of the important options used in a restore operation like --defaults-file, --datadir, --backup-image, and --backup-dir.

 The restored data includes the backup_history table, where MySQL Enterprise Backup records details of each backup.
-The table allows you to perform future incremental backups using the --incremental-base=history:last_backup option.
+The table allows you to perform future incremental backups using the --incremental-base=history: {last_backup | last_full_backup} option.

-- When performing a restore, make sure the target data directories are all clean, containing no old or unwanted data files (this might require manual removal of files at the locations specified by the --datadir, -- innodb_data_home_dir, --innodb_log_group_home_dir, and -- innodb_undo_directory options).
-The same cleanup is not required for restoring backups created with the--use-tts option (in which case other requirements described in Section 5.1.4, "Restoring Backups Created with the --use-tts Option" apply though). - Due to a known issue (Bug# 20485910), restoring a partial image backup created with MySQL Enterprise Backup 3.11 or earlier requires using the --force option.
+- When performing a restore, make sure the target directories for restore data are all clean, containing no old or unwanted data files (this might require manual removal of files at the locations specified by the --datadir, -- innodb_data_home_dir, --innodb_log_group_home_dir, and -- innodb_undo_directory options).
+The same cleanup is not required for restoring backups created with the-use-tts option (in which case other requirements described in Section 5.1.4, "Restoring Backups Created with the --use-tts Option" apply though). - After a full restore, depending on how you are going to start the restored server, you might need to adjust the ownership of the restored data directory.
+For example, if the server is going to be started by the user mysql, use the following command to change the owner attribute of the data directory and the files under it to the mysql user, and the group attribute to the mysql group.